-Core Nickel Corp. (the "Company") was incorporated on May 5 2022, under the laws of Canada Business Corporation Act as part of a plan of arrangement (the "Arrangement") to reorganize CanAlaska Uranium Ltd. ("CanAlaska").
-The Company's intended business activity is the acquisition and exploration of exploration and evaluation properties in Canada.
+Core Nickel Corp. (the "Company") was incorporated on May 5, 2022, under the laws of Canada Business Corporation Act as part of a plan of arrangement (the "Arrangement") to reorganize CanAlaska Uranium Ltd. ("CanAlaska").
+The Company's intended business activity is the acquisition and evaluation of exploration properties in Canada.
 The Company's shares trade on the Canadian Securities Exchange under the symbol "CNCO".
 The Company's head office is located at unit 204, 75 - 24th Street East, Saskatoon, Saskatchewan, S7K 0K3, Canada.